-- the company was entitled to exemption from audit under section 477 of the Companies Act 2006, and - members have not required the company to obtain an audit of its accounts for the year in question in accordance with section 476 of the Act.
-However, in accordance with section 44 of the Charities and Trustee Investment (Scotland) Act 2005, the accounts have been examined by an independent examiner whose report appears on page 21.
+The company was entitled to exemption from audit under s477 of the Companies Act 2006 relating to small companies.

+The members have not required the company to obtain an audit in accordance with section 476 of the Companies Act 2006.
+The accounts have been examined by an independent examiner whose report appears on page 19.

-The trustees acknowledge their responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of accounts.
+The directors acknowledge their responsibilities for complying with the requirements of the Companies Act with respect to accounting records and the preparation of accounts.